levidurfee/tinypng-resize/README.md

 # tinypng-resize

 **This repo will be changing over the next couple of days.
 If you start using it now, be careful when upgrading to 1.0.0.
-The code will have changed**
+The code will have changed.**

 [![Build Status](https://travis-ci.org/levidurfee/tinypng-resize.svg?branch=master)](https://travis-ci.org/levidurfee/tinypng-resize)
 [![build v0.6.0](https://img.shields.io/badge/build-0.6.0-orange.svg)]()